article / Military technology

 In modern aerial warfare, unmanned combat systems demonstrate greater survivability and cost advantages over traditional equipment in areas such as reconnaissance, strike operations, and electronic warfare, with their role becoming increasingly prominent.

-On the Russia-Ukraine battlefield, drones have "made a name for themselves in a single battle," demonstrating advantages far superior to traditional equipment across multiple fields.
-According to statistics, up to % of casualties on both sides have been caused by "unmanned aerial systems."
+On the Russia-Ukraine battlefield, drones have made a name for themselves, demonstrating advantages far surpassing traditional equipment across multiple domains.
+According to statistics, up to 80% of casualties on both sides are caused by unmanned aerial systems.

-The Russian military also extensively employs low-cost drones such as the "Shahed-" series (with a unit cost of only tens of thousands of dollars), continuously conducting long-range harassment attacks on Ukraine's rear-area infrastructure, including power, energy, and transportation facilities.
+The Russian military also extensively employs low-cost drones such as the Shahed-136 model (with a unit cost of only 20,000 USD), continuously conducting long-range harassment attacks on infrastructure in the rear areas of Ukraine, including power, energy, and transportation facilities.

 This cost advantage can create an asymmetric attrition effect, using low-cost unmanned systems to continuously constrain and deplete the opponent's high-value equipment, forcing them to invest resources several times greater than one's own in defense.

-It is noteworthy that "fiber-optic guided drones" with strong anti-jamming capabilities have recently emerged on the Russia-Ukraine battlefield.
-By physically connecting to ground control stations via optical fibers, fiber-optic guided drones can effectively circumvent radio frequency countermeasures, ensuring highly stable command transmission and image feedback in complex electromagnetic environments.
+Notably, the Russia-Ukraine battlefield has recently seen the emergence of fiber-optic guided drones with strong anti-jamming capabilities.
+By physically connecting to the ground control station via optical fibers, fiber-optic guided drones can effectively avoid radio frequency spectrum countermeasures, ensuring highly stable command transmission and image return in complex electromagnetic environments.

 Unmanned equipment is reshaping modern warfare.